kacperbojakowski/final-project/05-tools/1-writing-and-text-editing/index.md

 Why bother with [HATs](../2-content-management-and-publishing/index.md/#help-authoring-tools) or [markups](#markup-languages) if you could use a WYSIWYG and call it a day?
 Put simply: because you don't want to.
 It is much more flexible to have content separated from formatting (See: [Single sourcing](../../04-learning-the-basics/4-standards-and-practices/index.md/#single-sourcing)).
 Word is hardly fit for bigger project where you constantly add, update, reuse, and export content across multiple documents.

 Nevertheless, there are technical writers out there writing in Word, for better or worse.
-It is a staple of office software and some companies still use it for documentation.
+It is a staple of office software, and some companies still use it for documentation.
 From time to time, you might see MS Word listed in job requirements.
 With that said, knowing the basics wouldn't hurt.

 As a translator, you have probably used MS Word or its alternatives (LibreOffice, Google Docs, etc.), so you won't need much training here.
 As a reminder, make sure you follow these tips:

 * Do not press ENTER multiple times to move content to a new page; use *page break* instead.
 * Do not indent lines manually by inserting multiple spaces; use `TAB` instead and adjust indentation size in the settings, or use *the ruler*.
 * Do not create headers and titles manually; instead, use in-built design layouts (or define your own) and configure them if necessary.
-This ensures that Word will recognize sections correctly and that all layout-dependent functions (e.g. auto-generated TOCs) will work without errors.
+This ensures that Word will recognize sections correctly and that all layout-dependent functions (e.g., auto-generated TOCs) will work without errors.
 * In general, try not to insert structure- and formatting-related elements (headers, footers, references, page numbers, etc.) manually if you can add them through dedicated options.
 * Memorize useful keyboard shortcuts (for MS Word on Windows):